athomasq/athomasq.github.io/pages/aboot.md

 🔗 I’m most familiar with businesses involving data, APIs, and network effects.
 I also know capital markets and fintech well.

 🔧 I can help on almost all operational aspects of early-stage startups.
-I'm especially strong on story-telling, hybrid g2m, culture+talent, fund-raising, and of course all things data.
+I'm especially strong on story-telling, hybrid g2m, culture+talent, fund-raising, and of course all things data.  *[Learn more](/founders).*

 📫 **Founders, if any of this sounds interesting, [please reach out!](mailto:athos1@gmail.com)**